How the US uses surveillance and scandals to spread its global control (AlterNet, USA)

 According to James Bamford, author of two trustworthy books about the national security agency, “NSA operations are frighteningly reminiscent of FBI operations led by Edgar Hoover in the 1960s, when the Federal Office used telephone wiretapping to“ neutralize ”its facilities. to detect vulnerabilities such as sexual activity. ”

-Jameel Jaffer of the American Civil Liberties Union (ACLU) warns that the next president may “ask the NSA to use surveillance results to discredit political opponents, journalists, or human rights activists.
-The NSA used its power for these purposes in the past, and it would be naive to believe that it will not be able to use its power in the same way in the future. ” Even in a recent report on the work of the NSA on the initiative of President Obama, it was emphasized: “In the light of the lessons of our own stories... at some point in the future, senior government officials may decide that this huge database of extremely sensitive personal information can be used. ”
+Jameel Jaffer of the American Civil Liberties Union (ACLU) warns that the next president could “ask the NSA to use surveillance data to discredit political opponents, journalists, or human rights activists.
+The NSA has used its power for these purposes in the past, and it would be naive to think that it cannot do the same in the future.”
+Even the report of President Obama’s recent review of the NSA emphasized: “In light of the lessons of our own stories... at some point in the future, senior government officials may decide that this huge database of extremely sensitive personal information can be used. ”

 In fact, whistleblower Edward Snowden, in fact, accused the NSA of conducting precisely this kind of surveillance.
 In his letter to the Brazilian people, sent in December 2013, Snowden wrote: “They even keep track of those who are having novels or viewing pornography, and this is done in order to have the opportunity to damage the reputation of the relevant object, if necessary.”
 If Snowden is right, then one of the key objectives of NSA surveillance of world leaders is not the national security of the United States, but political blackmail — as was the case with the 1898 year.